* This is the Professional Version. *

 Neuroimaging when patients have atypical features (eg, early falls, early cognitive impairment, ideomotor apraxia [inability to imitate hand gestures], hyperreflexia)

 Amantadine, MAO type B (MAO-B) inhibitors, or, in few patients, anticholinergic drugs

 Catechol O-methyltransferase (COMT) inhibitors, always used with levodopa, particularly when response to levodopa is wearing off

-Surgery if drugs do not sufficiently control symptoms or have intolerable side effects
+Surgery if drugs do not sufficiently control symptoms or have intolerable adverse effects

 Exercise and adaptive measures

 Many oral drugs are commonly used to relieve symptoms of PD (see Table: Some Commonly Used Oral Antiparkinsonian Drugs).